Luckin Coffee shares sink after COO accused of financial misconduct

 Luckin said the investigation had found that fabricated sales from the second quarter of 2019 to the fourth were about 2.2 billion yuan ($310 million).
 That equates to about 40% of the annual sales projected by analysts, according to Refinitiv IBES data.

-Liu has been the COO of the company, which competes with Starbucks Corp (SBUX.O) in China, since May 2018.
+Liu has been the COO of the company since May 2018.
+He could not be immediately reached for comment.

-Luckin had been one of China’s few successful initial public offerings last year, with a number of prominent U.S. investors, including hedge funds, investing in the company’s shares.
+Luckin, which competes with Starbucks Corp (SBUX.O), had been one of China’s few successful initial public offerings last year, with a number of prominent U.S. investors, including hedge funds, investing in the company’s shares.

 However, investors said they were beginning to hear rumblings that there was something amiss at the company and some received an anonymous report alleging that the company was fabricating some numbers.